Chartered Institute of Logistics and Transport in the UK: Logistics Research Network Conference (LRN)

-Fellows' Lunch
+Annual Lunch

-The Fellows' lunch takes place annually in December.
+The Annual Lunch takes place annually in December.
 The Institute's President delivers a 'state of the nation' address describing briefly CILT's position in relation to stated objectives, and summarises CILT's performance year to date.

 Logistics & Transport Focus magazine

 Logistics & Transport Focus is the membership magazine of The Institute.
 The publication features articles from academics and industry experts covering all aspects of logistics and transport.